philz-stizles/hospitality-system/README.md

 Note: The following algorithm can be easily simplified or modified.
-For example, many of the verbs within the algorithm can be extracted into their on methods and reused to conform with the laws of Segregation etc. However for demonstration purposes, so as to be able to visualize from top to bottom
+For example, many of the verbs within the algorithm can be extracted into their on methods and reused to conform with the laws of Segregation etc. This is for demonstration purposes, so as to be able to visualize from top to bottom

 ```lang-js